-The premise of a new documentary “The Armor of Light” is that if people are living in fear then they are not living in faith and that by owning a gun you are living in fear.
+The premise of a documentary called “The Armor of Light” is that if people are living in fear then they are not living in faith and that by owning a gun you are living in fear.
 After all, God has not given us a spirit of fear (2 Tim.
 1:7).
-It in essence states that if you own a gun then you may be not trusting God for deliverance and purports that doing so is theologically impermissible in light of the Gospel.
-An infamous Facebook discussion ensued; however, being fellow Christians, I believe we kept it civil.
+Essentially, it states that if you own a gun then you may be not trusting God for deliverance and purports that doing so is theologically impermissible in light of the Gospel.
+An infamous Facebook discussion with my Christian friend ensued; however, being fellow Christians, I believe we kept it civil.
 I decided to post my response here since I think it is an important message for Christians to understand.
 I have since edited my response to reflect the more formal tone of blogging, to bolster my argument with citations, and edit for clarity.

-I think at the heart of this is whether or not Christians should own guns is the debate over if Christians have the Biblical right to defend their-self, or if they can also defend others.
+At the heart of whether or not Christians should own guns is the debate over if Christians have the Biblical right to defend themselves, or if they also have the right (or duty) defend others.
 If Christians have the right to defend themselves and the duty to defend others, then how they do so is really a side issue.

 It’s important to discuss this debate on self-defense because ideas have consequences, especially in a democracy.
-And it might even affect God’s judgment on you.
-While you are covered by the grace of God, He still holds us accountable in the end and you may miss out on rewards in heaven for not fulfilling a duty to defend others or yourself.
+Not defending others or yourself might even affect God’s judgment on you.
+We are covered by the grace of God.
+However, He still holds us accountable in the end, and you may miss out on rewards in heaven for not fulfilling a duty to defend others or yourself.

 While it is true that fear is the opposite of faith, merely owning a gun does not mean you are afraid.
 In fact, it could mean you are courageous.
 Is a police officer who is trained to use a gun, and does use one acting in only fear?
 Did King David act in fear, or in faith, when he used his sling (the ancient equivalent of a pistol) to bring down Goliath?

 A gun is just a tool.
 And it can be used in faith or in fear, no more so than a sling or a sword.
-You should not have your faith in any tool, but that does not mean that God will not use your faith in a practical way with the tool.
-Sure, God can deliver by an angel, and He has, but more often than not He has used people in much more normal ways.
+You should not have your faith in any tool, but that doesn’t mean that God won’t use your faith in a practical way with the tool.
+Sure, God can deliver by an angel, and He has, but more often He has used people in much more ordinary ways.